usmZab/AESD-Fall-2023-/README.md

 ## RTOS-Codes
 This repository contains sample codes for **FreeRTOS** demos.

-The codes are based on sample codes provided in the **FreeRTOS book by Barry White** titled "Mastering the FreeRTOS Real Time Kernel".
+The codes are based on public-domain sample codes provided in the **FreeRTOS book by Barry White** titled "Mastering the FreeRTOS Real Time Kernel".

 Please see [official FreeRTOS documentation at freeRTOS.org](https://www.freertos.org/Documentation/RTOS_book.html)

+I have used these codes, and modified these to run on ESP32 MCU.